aau-claaudia/aicloud-docs/docs/index.md

 homepage](https://www.claaudia.aau.dk/platforms-tools/compute/gpu-cloud-ai/).

 Students at Aalborg University can also use the AI Cloud.
-As a students, you are granted access to the AI Cloud for one semester at a time in relation to your semester project, if the project requires the AI Cloud's resources.
+As a student, you are granted access to the AI Cloud for one semester at a time in relation to your semester project, if the project requires the AI Cloud's resources.
 This requires approval from your supervisor.